YueLiu01/MonteCarlo_Wolff/README.md

 The critical point of the bulk is $h^{(B)}_c=1$ and, correspondingly, $\beta^{(B)}_c \approx 0.44$.

-In **MC_code.py**, we compute the magnetization for different parameters and system sizes.
+In **MC_code.py**, we compute the magnetization in the bulk and along the defect line for different parameters and system sizes.

 In **MC_code_parallel.py**, we implementation parallelization to speed up the simulation.